Biofilm the key to shrimp breeding

 In recent months, Mark has noticed a significant improvement in his tanks by feeding his shrimp powdered fish food.
 He’s seen a drastic decrease in shrimp deaths and a significant increase in shrimp activity.
 Mark’s tanks are now thriving with green and brown algae on the bio rings and glass, as well as a baby boom of blue dream shrimp.

-In conclusion, feeding your shrimp powdered fish foodOpens in a new tab. is a cheap and effective way to encourage the growth of biofilm in your tanks.
+In conclusion, feeding your shrimp powdered fish food is a cheap and effective way to encourage the growth of biofilm in your tanks.
 The benefits are clear – more protein for your shrimp to produce eggs, an increased population of shrimp, and a thriving tank with millions of microfauna.
 So, what are you waiting for?
 Start feeding your tanks with powdered fish food and watch your tanks come to life!

 In conclusion, adding more nutrients to the water through feeding fish flakes in powdered form can greatly enhance the growth of biofilm in your shrimp tank.
 This can result in healthier and more active shrimp and a baby boom in your tank.
 Powdered fish flakes are a cost-effective alternative to other expensive shrimp foods, and the higher the protein content, the more eggs the shrimp can produce.
 If you’re looking to improve the health and happiness of your shrimp, give this method a try.
 Happy shrimp keeping!